gregk27/GTMS/readme.md

 ![](./.readmeImages/scoreboardPage.gif)

 ### Schedule Page (`/schedule`)
 The schedule page displays the list of upcoming matches.
+The displayed columns can be configured to meet the application.

 ![](./.readmeImages/schedulePage.png)